holmesrichards/clock/README.md

 In MM submode, when using the encoder, turning one step clockwise or counterclockwise steps to the next higher or lower number in the above list.
 When using the tap button, the tap interval is converted to the nearest MM value.

+At startup, the module is in MM submode.

 ### Set mode

 In this mode four menu lines are shown: